reconbot/streaming-iterables/README.md

 [![Build Status](https://travis-ci.org/reconbot/streaming-iterables.svg?branch=master)](https://travis-ci.org/reconbot/streaming-iterables) [![Try streaming-iterables on RunKit](https://badge.runkitcdn.com/streaming-iterables.svg)](https://npm.runkit.com/streaming-iterables) [![install size](https://packagephobia.now.sh/badge?p=streaming-iterables)](https://packagephobia.now.sh/result?p=streaming-iterables)

-A collection of utilities for [async iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of).
+A Swiss army knife for [async iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of).
 Designed to help replace your streams.
+These utilities have a comparable speed, friendlier error handling, and are easier to understand than most stream based workloads.

 Streams were our last best hope for processing unbounded amounts of data.
-They've been hard to work with.
-But now with Node 10 they have become something greater, they've become async iterable.
+Now with Node 10 they have become something greater, they've become async iterable.
 With async iterators you can have less code, do more work, faster.

 If you still need streams with async functions, check out sister project [`bluestream`🏄‍♀️](https://www.npmjs.com/package/bluestream)!